 The original horizontal well pair was drilled in 2010 and construction of the pilot facilities was completed early in 2011.
 Steam injection was initiated in 2011 and following a warm-up period, the well was converted to SAGD operation.
 The pilot consisted of a single SAGD horizontal well pair, water source and disposal wells, observation wells, water monitoring wells and a central facility consisting of water treatment and steam generation equipment and other associated facilities.
-In order to access the pilot lands, an existing logging road was acquired and upgraded to facilitate oil and gas operations.
 Non-potable water to generate steam comes from the Grosmont formation.
 Emulsion (raw crude bitumen and water) produced from the pilot is trucked from the central facility location to third party oil processing facilities and pipeline terminals.

 In 2012, approval from the Alberta government to expand the pilot was received.
 In 2013, Well Pair 2 and two observations wells were drilled and the existing processing facilities were modified.
 Well Pair 2 was drilled slightly deeper in the reservoir and was drilled longer than the original pilot well pair, with the horizontal section of the well reaching approximately 950 metres in length.
-Steam injection was commenced in Well Pair 2 late in 2013 and it was converted to SAGD operation in March 2014.
+Steam injection was commenced in Well Pair 2 late in 2013 and it was converted to SAGD operation in 2014.
 The objective of the second well pair was to continue to refine several operating strategies, including well start-up procedures, steam distribution and sand control methods.
-Well Pair 2 had produced in excess of 900,000 bbls to the end of 2019.
-Drilling of the third well pair at the BlackRod SAGD pilot project was completed in the third quarter of 2019.
+Well Pair 2 produced in excess of 900,000 bbls to the end of 2020.